University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/ancient_DNA_pop_genomics/prac_part1.md

 :blue_book: The PLINK online manual is extremely detailed but also not easy to follow.
 Alternatively, you may want to have a look (not now though) at a [PLINK tutorial](http://zzz.bwh.harvard.edu/plink/tutorial.shtml) from Harvard University or a recent [book chapter](https://link.springer.com/protocol/10.1007/978-1-0716-0199-0_3) by Christopher C Chang.

 :blue_book: Although PLINK can generate many different [file outputs](https://www.cog-genomics.org/plink/1.9/formats), the default outputs are as follows:
-* .bed: binary file that contains genotype information.
+* `.bed`: binary file that contains genotype information.
-* .bim: tab-delimited text file that always accompanies a .bed genotype file.
+* `.bim`: tab-delimited text file that always accompanies a `.bed` genotype file.
 It contains variant information, has no header line, and one line per variant with the following six fields:
   * Chromosome code (either an integer, or 'X'/'Y'/'XY'/'MT'; '0' indicates unknown) or name
   * Variant identifier
   * Position in morgans or centimorgans (safe to use dummy value of '0')
   * Base-pair coordinate (1-based)
   * Allele 1 (usually minor)
   * Allele 2 (usually major)
-* .fam: tab-delimited text file that always accompanies a .bed genotype file.
+* `.fam`: tab-delimited text file that always accompanies a `.bed` genotype file.
 It contains sample information, has no header line, and one line per sample with the following six fields:
   * Family ID ('FID')
   * Within-family ID ('IID'; cannot be '0')
   * Within-family ID of father ('0' if father isn't in dataset)